 Renting a room in a house or flat with other people is another great way to meet more people while you are on a working holiday alone.
 When you have a job, stay in some longer-term accommodation with others so you: a) save money and b) have some people to hang out with after work!
 For more tips on how to find shared accommodation, check out our Long-Term Accommodation section.

 8. Do your working holiday with a program

-If you want to meet people right from the beginning of your working holiday, then there are many working holiday companies that you can arrive with in New Zealand along with other backpackers.
+If you want to meet people right from the beginning of your working holiday, then there are many working holiday companies that you can arrive in New Zealand along with other backpackers.
 Not only are there people usually doing the program with you, but the programs also offer tons of support services throughout your gap year.
 You can find more information on New Zealand Gap Year: Use a Working Holiday Program or Do It Yourself?
 For the social side, we recommend Working Holiday Starter who put their members in touch with each other all over New Zealand, so there is a fellow backpacker to welcome you when arriving in a new town.